 A. Spartan College of Aeronautics and Technology offers a wide range of programs ranging from diploma to Associate’s and Bachelor’s degrees.
-We offer Aviation Maintenance Technology, Aviation Electronics Technology, Nondestructive Testing diploma programs, Associate of Applied Science Aviation Maintenance Technology, Aviation Electronics Technology, Quality Control Management as well as Aviation Flight Diploma and Associate Degree.
+We offer Aviation Maintenance Technology, Aviation Electronics Technology, Nondestructive Testing diploma programs, Associate of Applied Science Aviation Maintenance Technology, Aviation Electronics Technology, Quality Control Management as well as Aviation Flight Associate Degree.
 Spartan also offers a Bachelor of Science Aviation Management Technology degree.

 A. At Spartan College, we’re proud to have more than 247,000 square feet of training facilities on three campuses and located at two Tulsa-area airports.
 We also own and train on over 19 airplanes at the North campus including a complete 727 airplane and boast a fleet of over 40 airplanes at our flight campus as well as a Redbird and MD-142 Frasca – advanced flight training devices.